BerkeleyLab/upcxx/INSTALL.md

     it is recommended to `module unload xalt` to avoid a large volume of verbose linker output in this configuration.
 Mixing with OpenMP in this configuration is not currently supported.  (smp and aries conduits).

-* HPE Cray EX with x86\_64 CPUs and one of the following PrgEnv environment modules, plus its dependencies (smp and ofi conduits):
-    - PrgEnv-gnu with gcc/10.3.0 (or later) loaded.
-    - PrgEnv-cray with cce/12.0.0 (or later) loaded.
-    - PrgEnv-amd with amd/4.2.0 (or later) loaded.
-    - PrgEnv-aocc with aocc/3.1.0 (or later) loaded.
-    - PrgEnv-nvidia with nvidia/21.9 (or later) loaded.
-    - PrgEnv-nvhpc with nvhpc/21.9 (or later) loaded.
-    - PrgEnv-intel with intel/2023.1.0 (or later) loaded.

 * NOT officially supported:
     - Apple macOS/aarch64 (aka "Apple M1" and "Apple Silicon")